MostafaRabia/rinvex-assignment/README.md

 php artisan serve
 ```

-Filament admin panel pages for Skills are available under the cluster `Settings`.
+Filament admin panel pages for Skills are available under the cluster `Skills`.
 Ensure you have an authenticated user (create via factory or registration) to access actions that dispatch notifications to the current user.

+## What would I improve with more time?
+- Compress media uploads
+- Use cache for retrieving categories for filtering

 ## Usage Notes